Find Affordable College Courses

 On average, music graduates from Purchase College take out $22,209 in student loans while working on their Bachelor's Degree.
 The average monthly payment of a loan this size is about $556, assuming that the borrower is on a 10-year repayment plan.

 William Paterson University of New Jersey did quite well in this year’s ranking of the most popular places for music students to get a bachelor’s degree.
 It came in at #19 on the list.
-William Paterson University is a moderately-sized public school located in the large suburb of Wayne.
+William Paterson University is a medium-sized public school located in the large suburb of Wayne.

 About 36% of the students majoring in music at the school are women while 64% are male.